You've been automatically redirected - this is the new home for our blog posts - please update your bookmarks to hub.suttons.co.uk/blog

 Apply your home-made compost as a thick layer of mulch to protect plants from frost over winter.
 Applied in late autumn, it also provides much needed nutrients, improves the structure of your soil and reduces weeds.

-Making your own compost is a cost-effective way to improve the quality of the soil in your garden.
+Making your own compost is a cost-effective way to improve the soil quality in your garden.
 In the meantime, if you need to supplement your supply, order bags of specialist or peat-free compost and plant food to be delivered straight to your door.

 Lead Image: Vegetable Kitchen Waste from Shutterstock